 Begin the day driving along the National Route 3 through sweeping valleys and dense forest.
-As we reach the coast, we stop off for a short walk to a hidden waterfall learning about the local fauna, flora and history of the area.
+As the coast is neared, you will stop off for a short walk to a hidden waterfall in which you'll learn about the local fauna, flora and history of the area.

-Back in our vehicle we continue to Puerto Almanza, the southernmost fishing port in Argentina.
-Here nearly everyone in this village is dedicated to specialized fishing, catching crab, centollones, mussels, cholgas and other typical mollusks of this area.
-A local family receives and invites us to board on their boat and we sail onto the Beagle Channel.
-We stop, cast the nests and wait until we catch our crabs!
+Back in the vehicle the journey continues to Puerto Almanza, the southernmost fishing port in Argentina.
+Nearly everyone in this village is dedicated to specialized fishing, catching crab, centollones, mussels, cholgas and other mollusks typical of the area.
+A local family will receive you and invite you to board their boat, sailing onto the Beagle Channel.
+You'll then catch cast your net and wait to catch crabs!

-When we return to shore, the owners of the house teach us how to prepare a crab in the Patagonian style, boiled in salty sea water.
-We gather the spices directly from the garden and together we cook a delicious gourmet meal and enjoy some complimentary craft beer.
+When you return to shore, the owners of the house teach you how to prepare a crab in the Patagonian style, boiled in salty sea water.
+Spices are gathered directly from the garden and a delicious gourmet meal is cooked together, and then enjoyed with some craft beer.

-We start our excursion heading to the north of the island through National Route 3 where we see the most popular ski resort in the area, Cerro Castor.
-We cross the Andes and then start the real 4x4 adventure!
-We pass huge paths of mud and water reaching the imposing coast of Lake Fagnano.
-At this point we take a moment to absorb the breathtaking scenery and relax by the lake.
+Start the excursion heading to the north of the island through National Route 3 where you'll see the most popular ski resort in the area, Cerro Castor.
+Cross the Andes and then start the real 4x4 adventure!
+Huge paths of mud and water will be passed reaching the imposing coast of Lake Fagnano.
+At this point, you can simply soak in the breathtaking scenery and relax by the lake.

-Following the brief stop, we start forging our own trail into the wilderness, taking the vehicles well and truly off trail.
-As we enter the forest, we leave the 4x4’s to hike through a secluded area, reaching the Lago Escondido (Hidden Lake) where there’s a small shelter.
+Following the brief stop, you will begin to forge your trail into the wilderness, taking the vehicles well and truly off trail.
+As you enter the forest, the 4x4’s will be left behind to hike through a secluded area, reaching the Lago Escondido (Hidden Lake) where there’s a small shelter.
 Ahead of our arrival, the lodge staff will have a cooked a delicious Argentinean style asado (barbecue), accompanied with Malbec wine.

-After a filling lunch, we divide our group in pairs and venture out in canoes to explore the lake.
-The order of the activities may vary due to the weather conditions but as long as the conditions allow it, we will paddle along the shores of Lago Escondido.
+After a filling lunch, the group will be divided into pairs in which you will venture out in canoes to explore the lake.
+The order of the activities may vary due to the weather conditions but as long as the conditions allow it, you will paddle along the shores of Lago Escondido.

 San Pablo Cape

-Leaving our hotel, we follow National Route 3 and cross the Andes through the Garibaldi Pass.
+Leaving the hotel, you will follow National Route 3 and cross the Andes through the Garibaldi Pass.
 After about 60 kilometres, Lake Escondido surprises us in the centre of the high rocky walls.

-As we continue to drive, we observe the ecosystem gradually transforming from the woods to the steppe at the northern part of the island, a region known for breeding the best lambs in the world.
+As the drive continues, observe the ecosystem gradually transforming from the woods to the steppe at the northern part of the island, a region known for breeding the best lambs in the world.
 We stop by the little town of Tolhuin, at the heart of the island, to visit La Union Bakery.
 This is a traditional meeting point for both locals and visitors and it is part of the charm of this village, providing delicious pastries, coffee and hot chocolate.

-By midday we reach the Provincial Route "A", where we take a gravel road heading toward the Atlantic Ocean and the San Pablo Cape.
-At this point, we hike up the solitary mountain, glimpsing the abandoned lighthouse at the end.
-From the top of the beacon we can appreciate The Desdemona, a ship abandoned 40 years ago, which invites us to sail through time.
+By midday you will reach the Provincial Route "A", where you'll take a gravel road heading toward the Atlantic Ocean and the San Pablo Cape.
+At this point, you hike up the solitary mountain, glimpsing the abandoned lighthouse at the end.
+From the top of the beacon you can appreciate The Desdemona, a ship abandoned 40 years ago, which invites you to sail through time.

-After exploring this mysterious giant, we visit the family-run Estancia Rolito to pause for a warming tea with home-made cakes, cookies and marmalades.
+After exploring this mysterious giant, a visit to the family-run Estancia Rolito is planned to reenergise with some warming tea and home-made cakes, biscuits and spreads.
 Here, you can also visit the shearing shed, or take some time to walk around part of the gorgeous 500-hectare ancient lenga forest, thick with green pathways and the smell of wild mint, and abundant with chirping birds.We return to Ushuaia around 5pm.